rogiervd/flipsta/doc/using.rst

 Assuming this does not succeed, a number of dependencies need to be installed.
 First, make sure you've got a C++ compiler installed.
 Then, install the Boost libraries, and Boost.Build.
-These are a set of well-known C++ libraries.
 On Ubuntu, this will install them::

     sudo apt-get install libboost-all-dev bjam